altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 "A::That thing...
 It's not what you see, it's just wearing a costume.
 Don't make assumptions about what's underneath based on what it wears.
-Where to gerald?"
+Where to Gerald?"
-*Gerald stumbled about - shifting the horn and clipboard's place* *He lifted a few pages,*
+*Gerald stumbled about - shifting the horn and clipboard's place* *He lifted a few pages*
 "G::13,i4...
 You'll have a navigator this time, make sure to stay with him - alright?"
 ~They reached the elevator at the end of the narrow hall~